-[†] The first was a sermon under the following title, "Holiness the nature and design of the Gospel of Christ:
+[†] The first was a sermon under the following title, "Holiness the nature and design of the Gospel of Christ: "A Sermon preached at Stockbridge, June 24, 1779, be- "fore the Lodge of Free and Accepted Masons, of Berk- "shire county, state of Massachusetts; and published by "their request."

-[&]quot; A Sermon preached at Stockbridge, June 24, 1779, beis fore the Lodge of Free and Accepted Masons, of Berkfirst opened for public worship, after being repaired, on the 27th of June, 1784, when the Doctor delivered a sermon on Psalm 122.
-1. I was glad when they said unto me, Let us go into the house of the Lord.

-[&]quot; shire county, state of Massachusetts; and published by

-[&]quot;their request."
 This sermon was preached and published during the Doctor's residence at Ameria.